 Often light, consisting of bread, tea or coffee, or millet porridge.

-Typically the main meal of the day, usually eaten between 12 PM and 2 PM.
+Typically the most important meal, usually eaten between 12 PM and 2 PM.

 Generally lighter than lunch, eaten later in the evening, often between 7 PM and 9 PM.